-There are a number of National and Provincial programs and funds which can provide aid to entrepreneurs.
+There are a number of National and Provincial resources and funds which can provide aid to entrepreneurs.
 Whether you are a young student with a business idea, a veteran who is looking to create a business start-up or a female business owner with expansion plans, these resources may be of interest to you.

 The Business Development Bank of Canada is the only exclusive bank devoted to entrepreneurs.
 This resource and their team of representatives can assist entrepreneurs with the creation of a business plan to financing terms to mentoring services.

-Youth/Young Entrepreneur Programs
+Youth/Young Entrepreneur Resources

-Offering financing, mentoring and expertise to get your start-up off the ground.
+Futurpreneur Canada offers financing, mentoring and expertise to get your start-up off the ground.
 If you’re 18-39 and ready to launch a business, Futurpreneur Canada can help.

-Service Personnel Program
+Service Personnel Resources

-This national program offers various levels of business workshops and support services for military members who are transitioning, veterans or spouses of military personnel.
+Prince's Operation Entrepreneur is a national program offers various levels of business workshops and support services for military members who are transitioning, veterans or spouses of military personnel.

 Women Entrepreneurship Fund is a Government of Canada program that seeks to ensure full and equal participation from women in business development.
 The empowerment initiatives focus on supporting women entrepreneurs who are pursuing international market opportunities or considering business expansion and growth.